wrznr/os-osl-osc-2022/content.md

 # Overview

 - What is *open science*?
-    + Scientific method and open science practices
+    + Scientific method and open science aspects
     + The openness puzzle
     + Pros and Cons
 - The SLUB Open Science Lab